-Improving security in your building doesn’t have to mean undergoing a major renovation or submitting planning applications that may take years to be approved.
-As leading experts in creating secure environments with over 30 years of experience across a wide range of industries, we’re breaking down five tips for securing your facilities in situations where time is of the essence.
+Improving security in your building does not have to mean undergoing a major renovation or submitting planning applications that are a timely process.
+As leading experts in creating secure environments with over 30 years of experience across a wide range of industries, we are breaking down five tips for securing your facilities in situations where time is of the essence.

 Did you know that one-third of break-ins are carried out by people who have secured the keys to a building?